georgeDharada/blog/blog-tech/_posts/2021-04-19-vmwarebasic.markdown

 In other words, you can still use vSphere without the vCentre, however you will not get the added benefits of DR and HA etc. So vCenter is recommended.
 You can connect to vCenter Server with a vSphere client, and instead of one host you can see multiple hosts at once.
 To enable vCenter, you would need to install the vCenter Server Appliance (vCSA), which can sit on top of a VM in vSphere.

-> **_FUN FACT:_**  There used to be vCenter Server for Windows, which VMware said farewell too: https://blogs.vmware.com/vsphere/2017/08/farewell-vcenter-server-windows.html. vCSA is the standard today.
+> **_FUN FACT:_**  There used to be vCenter Server for Windows, which VMware said farewell too. vCSA is the standard today: https://blogs.vmware.com/vsphere/2017/08/farewell-vcenter-server-windows.html.

 Here’s another question. **I have VMware workloads on-prem and want to get it on cloud.
 What is the easiest way?**